Gastro-oesophageal reflux is more prevalent in Western dyspeptics: a prospective comparison of British and South-East Asian patients with dyspepsia.

 Item Type: Article

-Uncontrolled Keywords: Asian Continental Ancestry Group/ethnology; Dyspepsia/epidemiology;
+Uncontrolled Keywords: Asian Continental Ancestry Group/ethnology; Dyspepsia/epidemiology

 Subjects: R Medicine > R Medicine (General)